rdksupe/InterIIT-13.0-Pathway/README.md

+# Reflective Agentic Coordination for Contextual Optimization of Organized Networks

-## Instructions to run Retrieval-Augmented Computational Contextual Organizer with Optimized Navigation
+## Instructions to run the pipeline

 This project requires Python 3.12.0 or later.
 Ensure that you have the correct Python version installed before running the project.
 The project also requires npm and node.